 Jantelagen – law of Jante

-Often times, when people have little and suddenly excessive amounts of something special – a lot of success, money or fame – they have the tendency to brag about it.
+Often times, when people at first have little and suddenly an excessive amount of something special – a lot of success, money or fame – they have the tendency to brag about it.

 Well, alright Jante, then let’s not show off with our new car, house, job, number of record sales or fancy furniture.

-For example, just look at Swedish iconic people, like Ingvar Kamprad, the founder of IKEA, he still drives an old Volvo.
+For example, just look at Swedish iconic people, like Ingvar Kamprad, the founder of IKEA, he still drove an old Volvo although he was super rich.
 Or the Members of ABBA, all nice people to talk to, no allures.
 The same goes with high ranked politicians of the country and even most members of the royal family.
-All friendly people who, Despite their achievements or social position, they have their feed on the ground and won’t let you feel inferior when you stand opposite of them.
+All friendly people who, despite their achievements or social position, have their feed on the ground and won’t let you feel inferior when you have a chat with them.

-So what happens if someone shows off too much, say, after you received a good grade at school.
+So what happens if you show off too much, say, after you received a good grade at school.
 Well, the people around you might give you slightly jealous, unhappy looks – thinking “vem tror den där människan han/hon är?!”, “who does he/she think he/she is”.

 This is certainly something to consider when you come to Sweden and do something outstanding.
 If you want to celebrate it with others, just make sure you only tell it to those who won’t feel too bad about your extraordinary achievement.
 Tell it to your dog for example.

-I have met friends who regularly got the best grade at school or university, but never told their friends about it, instead lying and saying it was just the second best, fearing others’ jealousy and exclusion.
+I have met friends who regularly got the best grade at school or university, but never told their friends about it, instead they lied and said it was just the second best, fearing others’ jealousy and exclusion.

-But don’t only avoid showing off, it is an equally important part of the Jantelagen not to show too much self pity.
+But don’t only avoid showing off.
+It is an equally important part of the Jantelagen not to show too much self pity.
 Don’t tell your friends and colleagues how much bad luck you had recently.
-Or how much pain you feel in your knees when you walk the stairs.
+Or how much pain you feel in your knees when you walk down the stairs.
 Tell them only once.
-If Swedes want to know more about you back problems, they’ll ask y0u where you get treatment and whether you have tried an Alvedon already.
+Then, if Swedes want to know more about your back problems, they will get more involved and ask y0u where you get treatment or whether you have already taken an Alvedon.